kleinomicslab/mrbin/README.md

 be restored from that file to enable exact reproduction of the data at a later time.

+## Citation
+If you are using mrbin in a publication, please cite the following manuscript:
+Klein, M.S.
+(2021): Affine Transformation of Negative Values for NMR Metabolomics Using the mrbin R Package.
+J. Proteome Res.
+20(2):1397-1404,
+DOI: 10.1021/acs.jproteome.0c00684

 ## Getting Started

 The main functions of this package are controlled via the mrbin() function.
 Most